grin-compiler/ghc-whole-program-compiler-project/README.md

 GHC-WPC is an extended GHC that exports the STG IR `(.o_stgbin)` for the compiled modules and linker metadata (`.ghc_stgapp`) at application link time.

-This repo uses GHC-WPC via stack, so no worries, stack will download it and do the setup automatically, but **only on Linux x64**.
+This repo uses GHC-WPC via stack, so no worries, stack will download it and do the setup automatically, but **only on Ubuntu 16.04 x64**.
 If you use macOS or Windows you have to compile GHC-WPC manually.
 See the developer instructions below.
 However `external-stg` package compiles with vanilla GHC also.